Quincy Murphy

 William Quincy Murphy, Jr. (August 18, 1952 – August 2, 2013) was an American businessman and politician.

+Biography

 Born in Atlanta, Georgia, Murphy graduated from North Carolina Agricultural and Technical State University.
 He owned an insurance company in Augusta, Georgia: Quincy Murphy and Associates.
 He served in the Georgia House of Representatives as a Democrat from 2002 until his death from cancer.
 He died in Augusta, Georgia.